 This collection contains reports and policies describing various rules and regulations at the College of William and Mary.
 Included in the records relating to student rules and regulations, use of alcoholic beverages report, and chaperon and fraternity house visits.

-This collections includes material from the Opening, Special and Honors Convocations held at the College of William and Mary.
+This collection includes material from the opening, special and honors convocations held at the College of William and Mary.

 This collection consists of booklets of course offerings (class schedules) for each semester at the College of William and Mary.
 It also includes examination schedules for 1938-1940.
 An oversize course schedule for 1984/1985 is available in the collection.